jdeluyck/kcoreorg-website/_posts/2012/2012-11-22-christmas-concert-arte-musicale-praise.md

   - kamerkoor
   - praise
 ---
-On the 26th of december we&#8217;re giving our annual christmas concert in the OLV Sint Pieterschurch on the Sint Pietersplein in Ghent.
+On the 26th of december we're giving our annual christmas concert in the OLV Sint Pieterschurch on the Sint Pietersplein in Ghent.

 <center>
   <a href="/assets/images/2012/11/priase.png"><img src="/assets/images/2012/11/priase.png" alt="Arte Musicale Christmasconcert - Priase" title="Arte Musicale Christmasconcert - Priase" width="70%" /></a>
 </center>

-Here&#8217;s a handy google maps thingy to help you find us :)
+Here's a handy google maps thingy to help you find us :)

 <center>